2019–20 FA Women's League Cup

 The 2019–20 FA Women's League Cup was the ninth edition of the FA Women's Super League and FA Women's Championship's league cup competition.
-It was sponsored by Continental AG, who sponsored the competition since its creation, and is officially known as the FA Women's Continental League Cup for sponsorship reasons.
-All 23 teams from the FA Women's Super League and FA Women's Championship contested the competition - the largest field in the history of the cup and an increase of one from the previous year's competition.
+It was sponsored by Continental AG, who sponsored the competition since its creation, and was officially known as the FA Women's Continental League Cup for sponsorship reasons.
+All 23 teams from the FA Women's Super League and FA Women's Championship took part in the competition - the largest field in its history and an increase of one from the previous year.

-Manchester City were the defending champions.
-As of the start the competition, only Manchester City and Arsenal had previously won the cup in the eight seasons it has previously been contested in.
+Manchester City were the defending champions; only they and Arsenal had previously won the cup in the eight seasons it has previously been contested in.

 Format changes

-The 2019–20 Women's League Cup kept the same format including an initial group stage that has been used since the 2017–18 edition but expanded by one to accommodate the increase in teams in the top two divisions of women's football to 23.
+The 2019–20 Women's League Cup kept the same format, including an initial group stage, that was in use since the 2017–18 edition, but expanded by one to accommodate the increase in teams in the top two divisions of women's football to 23.
 The season was intended to be the first in which the FA WSL and FA Championship both had twelve teams, allowing for a league cup group stage with four equal groups of six teams.
 However, the demotion of Yeovil Town from the WSL to the third tier FA Women's National League meant that, though the competition would have its highest ever number of participants, one group would still have to contain only five clubs.